App - Apple & Android (6)

 If you have not tried a live class, you must try one!
 We know for the day to day being able to click play on-demand is more convenient, but it’s super fun to jump into a live class when you can.

-Live classes can currently be streamed through a web browser (desktop or mobile) and our Apple app (you must sign in to the see the player!).
+Live classes can currently be streamed through a web browser (desktop or mobile) and our Apple and Android apps (you must sign in to the see the player!).
 It is not available through our other mobile or TV apps.
 Remember that not all mobile devices will support the live class player.
 You must also be signed in to your account and be an All Access Pass member to be join a live class.